Quick Start

 - Detect the host adapter you selected (

-react) - Install the corresponding Prototype (
+- Install the corresponding adapter and prototype packages

-shadcn-button) - Assemble everything locally
+- Assemble everything locally

 - Generate a component entry point that your current project can use directly